lelgenio/kakoune-mirror-colemak/README.md

 ### Grow / shrink

-If you type `l` it grows the selections one char to their right, but also one char to their left.
+If you type `o` it grows the selections one char to their right, but also one char to their left.
 To shrink it one char, use `h`.
 When the cursor is before the anchor, it does the opposite.

-**Example**: the current selection is the middle `l`.
-Typing `'llhh` would produce these visual steps:
+**Example**: the current selection is the middle `o`.
+Typing `'oonn` would produce these visual steps:
 ```
 he[l]lo
 h[ell]o